 Campanies that ship large volumes of packages may receive discounts on shipping, but they still have to pay something.
 It is estimated that Amazon ships over 3 Million packages per day and spends more than $60 Billion per year in shipping costs.
-But, the vast majority of online businesses are very much smaller and usually only receive small discounts on their shipping fees.
+But, the vast majority of online businesses are very much smaller and usually pay the full retail price for shipping services.

 Given this information, how do companies like Amazon and Wayfair offer free shipping?

 Amazon generally offers free shipping to their Amazon Prime customers.
 And, not all items come with free shipping - even for Prime customers.
-Customers who pay the $119 annual fee for Amazon Prime will get free shipping only if Amazon ships the order from their warehouse - items shipped by 3rd party sellers do not qualify for free shipping.
-Amazon gambles that not every Amazon Prime member will use $119 in shipping costs.
+Customers who pay the annual fee for Amazon Prime will get free shipping only if Amazon ships the order from their warehouse - items shipped by 3rd party sellers do not qualify for free shipping.
+Amazon gambles that not every Amazon Prime member will use free shipping equivalent to the price of the annual membership.
 And, they win on that gamble.
-If they didn't, Amazon Prime would cease to exist.
+If they didn't, Amazon would not offer Amazon Prime.

-Here's how they do it.
+Here's how Wayfair and others offer free shipping.
 Let's assume the regular price for a product is $100.
-Now let's package it up, put it on a scale, and test to see what it will cost to ship that product to various destinations around the U.S. We know that a letter always costs 49-cents (at the time of this writing) to deliver it anywhere in the U.S. But, an item that weighs more than a few ounces is charged according to its destination.
-The further it has to be delivered, the more it costs.
+Now let's package it up, put it on a scale, and test to see what it will cost to ship that product to various destinations around the U.S. We know that a letter always costs 60-cents (at the time of this writing) to deliver it anywhere in the U.S. But, an item that weighs more than a few ounces is charged according to its weight, package dimensions, and destination.
+The heavier it is, the larger the package, and the further it has to be delivered, the more it costs to ship it.